openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

     const NavbarContainer = connect(mapStateToProps, null)(NavbarHeaderComponent);

-    // use NavbarContainer instead of NavbarComponent as it has access to username
+    // use NavbarContainer instead of NavbarComponent as it has access to the username

 Consequences
 ------------